vuejs/awesome-vue/README.md

 - [vue-img-orientation-changer](https://github.com/nikli2009/vue-img-orientation-changer) - A Vue.js `directive` that automatically adjust your `img` to correct `orientation`.
 - [vue-topmodal](https://github.com/adileo/vue-topmodal) - A fully customisable, easy to use, Vue.js modal component.
 (Responsive, Stackable, Scrollable, Animated)
 - [vue-modal 🖼](https://github.com/MelMacaluso/vue-modal) - Feed your objects array for multiple switchable modal content or quickly inline your content.
 A fully customisable vue modal component .
+- [@innologica/vue-stackable-modal](https://github.com/Innologica/vue-stackable-modal) - Library for modal dialogs which can be stacked.
+Fully customizable and very easy to use.

 ### Parallax